Anthony is the Principal of Hazel Glen College.

 Shawn Taggart is the Assistant Principal-Innovation, heading the Innovation and Technology/STEAM.
 His main focus this year is to implement a dynamic creative technologies curriculum blending science, technology and art while coaching teachers in the flipped learning model.

-Shawn has extensive experience in empowering both students and teachers with the necessary skills to become 21st Century Learners and Leaders.
+Shawn has extensive experience in empowering both students and teachers with the necessary skills to become 21st-century Learners and Leaders.
 He uses his unique skill set to harness the power of technology; helping to create a dynamic and collaborative educational environment that enhances learning through a heightened sense of creativity, fun and engagement.

-Junior School Assistant Principal of Operations
+Junior School Assistant Principal - Operations

-Junior School Assistant Principal - Curriculum
+Junior School Assitant Principal - Curriculum

 Rebecca enjoys building a climate that sparks joy in teaching and learning.
 She shares her passion and strong curriculum knowledge as both a mentor and Instructional Coach for both graduate and experienced teachers within the Junior School.